bjornmose/BDR4/README.md

 However I decided to proceed with blender.
 Blender files are 2.79

-## 3. Metrabs2Blender3_x Cropping results in Blender 3.x (3.2, 3.5 where tested here)
+## 3. Metrabs2Blender3_x Cropping results in Blender 3.x (3.2, 3.5 worked fine for me)
-However I decided to proceed with blender.
+For some reasons I prefer to use 2.79 for some tasks in my tiny shell .. so this folder will update less frequently on this topic.
 Blender files are 3.5
 *.py files should work for 2.79 - 3.5 however I did not understand in which collecion(s) the empties are created any why